Lost-Entrepreneur439/hp-elitebook-840-g3-hackintosh/README.md

-# hp-elitebook-840-g3-hackintosh-ventura
+# hp-elitebook-840-g3-hackintosh
-A prebuilt Opencore EFI for macOS Ventura on the HP Elitebook 840 G3
+A prebuilt Opencore EFI for macOS on the HP Elitebook 840 G3

 **WARNING!
 If running Sonoma, ethernet IS required for initial half of setup if you use an internet-based installer.
 You will need to install Heliport for Wi-Fi.
 Ventura users can use Wi-Fi with no issues.**

 Use 1.x releases for Ventura, 2.x releases for Sonoma.

-This is a macOS Ventura EFI for the HP Elitebook 840 G3, with support for Intel Wi-Fi cards.
+This is a macOS EFI for the HP Elitebook 840 G3, with support for Intel Wi-Fi cards.
 Ventura and Sonoma compatible.
 ![Screenshot](https://github.com/Lost-Entrepreneur439/hp-elitebook-840-g3-hackintosh-ventura/blob/main/Untitled%202.png)

 # Specs of my specific unit: